pharo-contributions/OSSubprocess/README.md

 		]
 ```

 > The implementation of `#pwd:` is quite rudementary and bad from performance point of view (read the method comment for details).
 If the program you are executing allows you to specify the path, then we recommend you to do so.
 For example, in this case, `git` allow us to specify the path with the argument `-C`.
-That approach would be better, as shown in XXX.
+That approach would be better, as shown in [Setting environment variables](#setting-environment-variables).